Skip to Main Content

 Sounds great!
 How do I sign up?

-You can self-register in Brightspace by clicking Academic Support > Self registration, and selecting Online Community - Research Camp 2023-2024.
+You can self-register in Brightspace by clicking Academic Support > Self registration, and selecting Research Camp 2024-2025.
 You can enroll anytime.

 Program objectives

-• Greater knowledge of information sources and services available from the Dalhousie Libraries
+• sources and services available from the Dalhousie Libraries

-• Working knowledge of how to efficiently and effectively conduct a literature search in a field of interest
+• how to efficiently and effectively conduct a literature search in a field of interest

-• Understanding of how to manage and present information once found
+• how to manage and present information once found

 FAQ